-1. Short paper on a human development theory (6-8 pages, 20%).
-DUE OCT 11
+1. Paper #1: Short paper on a human development theory (6-8 pages, 25%).
+DUE OCT 15

-- O This is an analysis of the strengths and limitations of a particular foundational theory for explaining a topic in human development that reflects current research.
-Examples of theories include Piaget's theory for cognitive development or moral judgment, Bowlby's attachment theory, Skinner's theory for discipline techniques in childhood, - o Revisions of this paper based on my feedback can be used for part of #2 in the term paper, see below.
+This is an analysis of the strengths and limitations of a particular foundational theory for explaining a topic in human development that reflects current research.
+Examples of theories include Piaget's theory for

+- cognitive development or moral judgment, Bowlby's attachment theory, Skinner's theory for discipline techniques in childhood.
+(References are not included in the 8 page limit). - Revisions of this paper based on my feedback can be used for part of #2 in the term paper, see below.

-2. Final Research paper (15-16 pages - 50%): DUE DEC 12
+2. Paper #2: Final Research paper (15 pages - 50%): DUE DEC 10

 - o In a final research paper, students should select a topic of research in social, cognitive, or linguistic child development, analyze the theoretical foundation of the research, and show how the current research supports or disconfirms the theoretical hypotheses.
 For example, how does current research support and/or challenge a theory (e.g., Piaget's) we have covered during the course.
-This involves describing the theory, presenting an analysis of current research and discussing new avenues for research (new questions not addressed by current research). - o The paper should cover the following: - statement of purpose-topic (1 page) why is this topic important, why did you choose it; - theoretical framework (3 pages) this could be a short version of your theory paper; - presentation of current research topic and findings (3 pages) what do we know about the topic you've selected - critical review of the literature (6 pages) that includes an analyses of the supporting and challenging evidence for theory (you need 12-15 empirical articles), - new avenues for research (1 page) - implications of research for policy and programs (1 page) - references (two pages) - O Students are required to submit a one-paragraph topic statement with three references for approval by November 6^{th} . - O This is a research paper hence it needs to be properly researched and referenced. - o Specific guidelines for this assignment will be handed out in class. - Sources for your literature review include: PsycINFO, PsycACCESS, ERIC (www.lib.umd.edu/UMCP/ETC/database.html).
+This involves describing the theory, presenting an analysis of current research and discussing new avenues for research (new questions not addressed by current research). - o The paper should cover the following: - statement of purpose-topic \(1 page) why is this topic important, why did you choose it; - theoretical framework (3 pages) this could be a short version of your mid-term theory paper; - presentation of current research topic and findings (3 pages) - what do we know about the topic you've selected - critical review of the literature (6 pages) that includes an analyses of the supporting and challenging evidence for theory (you need 12-15 empirical articles), - new avenues for research (1 page) - implications of research for policy and programs (1 page) - references (2 pages) (not included in your 15 page limit) - Students are required to submit a one-paragraph topic statement with three references for approval by November 5th. - o This is a research paper hence it needs to be properly researched and referenced. - o Specific guidelines for this assignment will be handed out in class. - Sources for your literature review include: PsycINFO, PsycACCESS, ERIC (www.lib.umd.edu/UMCP/ETC/database.html).
 You can also use current issues of peer review journals. - Students will prepare a 10 min power point presentation.
-Depending on class size, these presentations will take place during the last class. - o page lengths are only suggested not mandatory
+Depending on class size, these presentations will take place during the last class. - \page lengths are only suggested not mandatory